Average Volume-Assured Pressure Support

 The calculation which produces the highest value will be the initial IPAP setting.
 AVAPS automatically calculates, selects, and then institutes the highest value as the initial IPAP setting.

-In AVAPS, the expiratory positive airway pressure (EPAP) is fixed; however, the auto-titration mode of non-invasive ventilation, 'average volume-assured pressure support-auto-titrating EPAP'(AVAPS-AE) regulates EPAP as well.
+In AVAPS, the expiratory positive airway pressure (EPAP) is fixed; however, the auto-titration mode of non-invasive ventilation, 'average volume-assured pressure support-auto-titrating EPAP'(AVAPS-AE), regulates EPAP as well.

 The ventilatory settings in AVAPS mode are typically predetermined, based on the patient’s condition and his clinical assessment, and are then manually set on the ventilator.
 The target tidal volume is set to 8 ml/kg of ideal weight and adjusted based on the patient’s pathology.
-The maximal IPAP value is generally fixed at 20-25 cm H20 and the minimal IPAP value equals to EPAP + 4 cm H20.
-The value of the minimal inspiratory pressure is no less than 8 cmH2O and commonly higher.
+The maximal IPAP value is generally fixed at 20-25 cm H20, and the minimal IPAP value equals EPAP + 4 cm H20.
+The value of the minimal inspiratory pressure is no less than 8 cmH2O and is commonly higher.
 The respiratory rate is set at 2-3 BPM below the resting respiratory rate.

 It takes several minutes for the AVAPS to attain the targeted tidal volume.
 IPAP automatically increases or decreases in synchronization with changes in the patient’s respiratory effort, lung compliance, or extrinsic lung resistance.[8][9][10][11][4][12]